 Research suggests that personality types may determine whether or not you are susceptible to developing an disorder.

-Although there are many things you can do to help yourself with the symptoms of anxiety (you’ll find some right here in the myndworks blog), treatment will be most effective when you’re guided through specific techniques.
+There are many things in my blog that will help you reduce your anxiety symptoms of anxiety, treatment will be most effective when you’re guided through specific techniques.

-The treatment program below (click the link) has been designed to give you the skills needed to relax and body, and then access your unconscious mind to discover the true, root cause of the problem and release the triggers – before reigniting a more positive, confident future.
+My 4-Step Online Treatment has been designed to give you the skills needed to relax and then access your unconscious mind to discover the root cause of the challenge, release the triggers and reignite a more positive, confident future.

 This MP3 includes a full mindset motivation session which combines hypnosis, NLP and cognitive behavioural therapy techniques.
 It tackles stress by utilising relaxation techniques on a mental and physical level.
 The recording then alleviates anxiety by teaching powerful techniques to your subconscious mind.

-Download the session and LISTEN as many times as you need to.
+Download the full MP3 session and LISTEN as many times as you need to.

 Repeated listening allows your mind to achieve a spring-clean and a positive workout.